 jumble of products so customers and staff can find them.

-and receive rave reviews, like the following from surveyed customers
+rave reviews, like the following from surveyed customers

 Knowledgeable staff can help with almost every problem.